ooni/ooni.org/content/post/investigating-internet-blackouts-methodology-2018-03.md

 Some internet blackouts may be politically-motivated, as a result of government orders.
 Other internet blackouts may be accidental, as a result of undersea cable cuts or network glitches.
-Maybe you can’t access the internet due to a broken LAN switch, CPE failure, or because the network is simply overloaded.
+Maybe you can’t access the internet due to a broken LAN switch or because the network is simply overloaded.
 There are many reasons why you may not be able to access the internet, and many of them probably have nothing to do with governments intentionally shutting down the internet to serve